-- Makes clarifying and grammatical changes and updates section references. - Provides brief descriptions of the available DSGS incentive options. - Clarifies requirements for participants selecting different incentive options for each load reduction resource. - Clarifies requirements and timeline for publicly owned utilities outside the California Independent System Operator (California ISO) balancing authority (BA) area to submit alternative dispatch requirements and associated performance measurement criteria to those described in the guidelines for any DSGS incentive option. - Requires DSGS providers to submit Incentive Option 1 enrolled participation reports before each program season. - Adds participant information to the enrolled participation reports for participants enrolled with an aggregator or directly with the CEC in Incentive Option 1. - Establishes enrollment and reporting requirements for the newly added Incentive Option 4. - Clarifies providers are responsible for certifying remote control capability of storage resources participating in Incentive Option 3. - Adds regular dispatch reports for Incentive Option 2 and performance reports for Incentive Options 3 and 4.
+- Makes clarifying and grammatical changes and updates section references. - Provides brief descriptions of the available DSGS incentive options. - Clarifies requirements for participants selecting different incentive options for each load reduction resource and specifies a load reduction resource cannot be enrolled in more than one incentive option. - Clarifies requirements and timeline for publicly owned utilities outside the California Independent System Operator (California ISO) balancing authority (BA) area to submit alternative dispatch requirements and associated performance measurement criteria to those described in the guidelines for any DSGS incentive option. - Requires DSGS providers to submit Incentive Option 1 enrolled participation reports before each program season. - Adds participant information to the enrolled participation reports for participants enrolled with an aggregator or directly with the CEC in Incentive Option 1. - Requires all Incentive Option 1 participants to provide notice and ramp time required to respond to a DSGS event. - Clarifies providers are responsible for certifying remote control capability of storage resources participating in Incentive Option 3. - Adds regular dispatch reports for Incentive Option 2 and performance reports for Incentive Option 3.